RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 ## Upgrading Active-Active Databases {#upgrading-activeactive-databases}

-When you upgrade an Active-Active database, you can also upgrade:
+When you upgrade an Active-Active (CRDB) database, you can also upgrade:

 - **Protocol version** - RS 5.4.2 and higher include a new CRDB protocol version to support new Active-Active features.
-    The CRDB protocol is backward-compatible so that RS 5.4.2 Active-Active database instances can understand write-operations that come from instances with the older CRDB protocol, but Active-Active database instances with the older protocol cannot understand write-operations of instances with the newer protocol version.
+    The CRDB protocol is backward-compatible so that RS 5.4.2 CRDB instances can understand write-operations that come from instances with the older CRDB protocol, but CRDB instances with the older protocol cannot understand write-operations of instances with the newer protocol version.
     As a result, after you upgrade the CRDB protocol on one instance, instances that were not upgraded yet cannot receive write updates from the upgraded instance.
     The upgraded instance receives updates from upgraded and non-upgraded instances.

     {{< note >}}

-- Upgrade all instances of a specific Active-Active database within a reasonable time frame to avoid temporary inconsistencies between the instances.
+- Upgrade all instances of a specific CRDB within a reasonable time frame to avoid temporary inconsistencies between the instances.
-- Make sure that you upgrade all instances of a specific Active-Active database before you do global operations on the Active-Active database, such as removing instances and adding new instances.
+- Make sure that you upgrade all instances of a specific CRDB before you do global operations on the CRDB, such as removing instances and adding new instances.

     {{< /note >}}